ptsteadman/notebook/essays/gray-man-style.md

 agency, is it survivalist copypasta, or just common sense?
 Do people actually practice gray man?

+The notion of the gray man was developed largely by preppers and survivalists as a response to a fantasy urban survival scenario.

 4. The fashion industry and gray man

 When I described the gray man concepts to my friends, most of them immediately said something along the lines of "so this is normcore for preppers/racists/republicans".
-Another friend said that gray man is "weaponized normcore".
-And it's true: the abstract footprint of gray man is very similar to the normcore idea as it was originally defined by K-HOLE[1].
-(Note that this abstract footprint is quite different to how normcore has been implemented by the fashion and culture industries.)
-But normcore differs from gray man in one key respect: the motivation behind each practice.
+And it's true: the abstract concept of gray man is very similar to the concept of normcore as it was originally defined by K-HOLE[1].
+(Note that this abstract concept is quite different to how normcore has been implemented in culture.)
+But normcore differs from gray man in one key
+respect: the ostensible motivations behind each concept and associated practice.
 K-HOLE says that normcore is "a path to a more peaceful life", through the realization that "adaptability leads to belonging and connection".
 Some stated motivations behind gray man include "staying alive", "avoiding kinetic confrontation", and "[staving] the impending onslaught of self-appointed have-nots".
-I think many of the motivations for the development of the gray man idea stem from an urban survival fantasy scenario.

 For example, [2].
 Dealing with the fact that survival is socially determined, not individualistic.
-They want to have their cake, and not have it be eaten by others.
+Survivalists live in the 'real world'.

-However, you probably know that normcore in practice has been very different from K-HOLE's abstract concept.
-Normcore has a become an immediately recognizable look that makes hot cool people look even hotter and cooler.
+Normcore has a become an immediately recognizable look that makes cool people look even cooler.
 I think that the same sort of process is starting to happen with the gray man concept.
 Apparel companies are capturing the power of the gray man idea and distilling it into a "look".
-Here's some examples:

 What's the % of clothing that is 'tactical'.

+Normcore in practice has come to be a way of signaling one's deep coolness.
+Gray man style in practice will be a way to signal one's deep uncoolness.

 5. Who can be a gray man?

+Writing about the gray man concept seems to usually make the assumption that the reader is capable of being the gray man.
+The two main body factors that are typically discussed as factors that would make it difficult to be gray area being unusually short or tall, or being a woman who attracts sexual attention.

-"supply runs" vs looting
+o "supply runs" vs looting
-Obviously, just from the name, the gray man concept is pretty fucked from a social justice perspective.
-"getting supplies" -> white man's looting
+Obviously, just from the name, the gray man concept is pretty fucked from a social justice perspective.  "getting supplies" -> white man's looting

 6. The gray rescuer, the gray bloc